-First found in Savoy (French: Savoie) in the Rhône-Alpes region of the French Alps, where the family has held a family seat since ancient times.
+The surname Beufor was first found in Savoy (French: Savoie) in the Rhône-Alpes region of the French Alps, where the family has held a family seat

 Some of the first settlers of this family name or some of its variants were: Gaspar Beaufort who settled in Philadelphia in 1775; Philip Beaufort settled in Philadelphia in 1834; Rich.
 Beaufort, aged 18; settled in Virginia in 1635.